 Description of the Indicator

 Initially, the feature of the largest clusters of Stop Losses was introduced in the Order Book tool in the form of a single label – GR (Gravity).
-The decision was made to divide this indicator into two separate ones in its further development – clusters above the current price and clusters below the current price.
+The decision was made to divide this stop hunt box indicator MT4 into two separate ones in its further development – clusters above the current price and clusters below the current price.
 Aiming to improve data visualization, we created StopLossClusters indicator for MT4.

 The technique of spotting the clusters works due to a specially “trained” algorithm, which alternately goes through all the values of the levels in the order book until it finds 7 adjacent levels, the sum of which is the maximum value.
 The given sum is recorded in the database, which we can later see on the chart.
 The level, which has the maximum value and acts as a reference level for drawing the line of the StopLossClusters indicator on the chart, is also selected from these 7 levels.

 Trading With the Indicator